usersaurus/odin-bezels/README.md

 # Odin bezels

-Add Retroarch bezels to your Odin and say NO to these black bars :)
+Add Retroarch bezels to your Odin and Odin 2 and say NO to these black bars :)

 ## Getting started